-Geriatric massage uses some of the same techniques you’ll find in a general massage.
-But this massage suits the older people’s specific needs.
+Geriatric massage uses the same techniques you’ll find in a general massage.
+But this massage suits older people’s specific needs.

-- We use extra gentle techniques; gentle movements are soothing at the same time as improving circulation.
-This can be especially helpful if someone has a diabetic foot condition or has a muscle tension build-up.
+- We use extra gentle techniques; gentle movements are soothing at the same time as it improves circulation.
+This can be especially helpful if someone has a diabetic foot or a muscle tension build-up.